[Crunch/SDKs] Tasks need more retry support

 Putting more retry support in the underlying tools, like the Python SDK (#3147), can mitigate some of the need for this too.

-#2 Updated by Joshua Randall almost 2 years ago
+#2 Updated by Joshua Randall about 2 years ago

 I had 14/400 tasks fail today because of a problem with keep being overloaded ("Connection time-out" / "Operation too slow") in the middle of a run.
 The keepstore log was printing a lot of messages along the lines of "too many open files; retrying in…".
 I have now restarted that keepstore and everything seems ok now except that I have 14 failed tasks that I'd like to retry.